c373/dog-api-clone/README.md

 ### Optimized Logic
 *If more than half the total amount of facts available are requested...*

 Then the set of indices is then considered an inverted index set containing the indices of the facts to **EXCLUDE** rather than to include in the final response.
-This solves the issue of trying to generate close to the entire set of indices at random.
+This solves the issue of trying to generate the entire set of indices at random.

 - Example: if someone requests total number of facts - 1, then generate the 1 index to **EXCLUDE** instead of generating the entire set of indices minus the 1 that will be excluded.

 *This introduces another issue...*

-- If we traverse the array of source data from the beginning, linearly and add everything but, the excluded indices... then the resulting collection of facts will always be in the same order.
+- If we traverse the array of source data from the beginning, linearly and add everything, but the excluded indices... then the resulting collection of facts will always be in the same order.

 #### Solution: